CrossyChainsaw/Portfolio/README.md

 **Design and implement**: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

 ## Continuous Integration
 I've setup continuous integration pipelines in all my applications.
 The pipelines build the application and run all the tests I've written, except for reverse-hangman-online-frontend.
 This service doesn't get tested automatically.
-The reason for that is because there are only integration tests in the frontend that depend on my backend service.
-I can't test these automatically since my backend has to be running.
+The reason for that is because there are only integration tests in the frontend that depend on my backend or word service.
+I can't test these automatically since my service has to be running.
 I did all of this using the GitHub actions section.
 GitHub actions provides lots of templates which make it very easy to setup a pipeline.
 For my front-end, back-end, game-statistics-service and word-service I used a Node.js, .NET template another .NET template and a Java maven template respectively.

-Here's an example where I the pipeline actually helped me improve my code.
-I kept getting build errors, but my project itself would just run normally so without the pipeline I would't notice.
-I did get a few messages in my IDE but I always ignored them, I only noticed it when they were gone.
+Here's an example where the pipeline actually helped me improve my code.
+I kept getting build errors, but my project itself would run normally so without the pipeline I wouldn’t notice the errors.
+I did get a few messages in my IDE but I always ignored them, I only started to notice the IDE errors when they were gone.

 ![image](https://user-images.githubusercontent.com/74303221/173389942-39ad0666-73b5-41bd-9837-1a12e6ed8b8f.png)